Axlefublr/helix/README.md

 Because I make a symlink, the runtime directory that helix requires gets updated automatically. \
 When files in the `runtime/` directory of this repository (your locally stored copy) change, they change in the place where helix expects them, too.

-To make sure the locations match up, execute `helix --health`.
+To make sure the locations match up, see the output of `helix --health`.

 The full path to the binary you'll get is `~/.cargo/bin/hx`, so you will be able to use `hx` in your shell if `~/.cargo/bin` is in your $PATH (it likely already is). \
 The `helix` package on arch actually gives you the executable `helix`, rather than `hx`.
 Here you will get `hx` even if you are on arch.